Welcome to your first lesson with White Crane Academy!

 It’s worthwhile bringing a drink along and please let the instructor know of any health issues or injuries that you may have, if you haven’t done already by email or phone.

-After the class, you fill feel relaxed, more limber and (hopefully) inspired to learn more tai chi!
+After the class, you fill feel relaxed, clam, balanced, more limber and (hopefully) inspired to learn more tai chi!

 Kung fu classes are for all age groups.
 They focus on self defence, learning a wide range of White Crane techniques through individual routines (forms) and partnered exercises.
 There is also a considerable amount of time spent on strengthening and flexibility exercises.

-For children up to about the age of 11, the most suitable classes are the Saturday and Sunday kung fu classes.
+For children up to about the age of 11, the most suitable classes are the Saturday kung fu classes.
 The Wednesday evening class is for adults and teenagers.

 While keeping a focus on fitness, the kickboxing classes also concentrate on learning techniques and combinations.
 We use pad mitts, kick shields for skills, and a range of equipment or body weight exercises to help with strength, conditioning and flexibility.
 As with all of the classes, good technique is stressed – rather than mindlessly hitting pads just for fitness.

-Children over the age of 8 are welcome to join the Saturday kickboxing class, the weekday classes are for adults and teenagers.
+The Monday kickboxing classes are for adults and teenagers.
 Under 8’s are recommended to start with kung fu which is on Saturday mornings.

-Should you have more questions, please contact an instructor in your area.
-(See below).
+Should you have more questions, please contact an instructor in your area: Instructors.